breakin/markdeep-offline/README.md

 * codeFontSize is not correct due to missing canvas operations.
 Thus fontSize is wrong!
 	* markdeep updated to still work
 	* Should maybe add javascript to update css dynamically client-side.
-* External document inclusion in section 11 is not doing anything (and not causing an error when not doing so)
 * markdeep.js is modified, see comments below!
 	* codeFontSize is not correct due to missing canvas operations.
 Removed detection and hardcoded a value.
 	* Should maybe add javascript to update css dynamically client-side.